Intertidal Inhabitants

 Location: Asilomar Beach, CA – collected off the rocky intertidal

-A juvenile that keeps itself clean – a telling indicator of the species.
+A large adult that keeps itself clean – a telling indicator of the species.
 They get their color from the kelp they eat, and when camouflaged, they are almost invisible.

 Pentidotea wosnesenskii (kelp isopod)